Highworth United Reformed Church,

 which traces its roots back to 1777, is a part of

 The United Reformed Church was formed as a witness to the work to bring unity within the Christian Church in Britain.
 In 1972 the Congregational Union and other congregational churches across England, Wales and Scotland joined with the Presbyterian Church of England and Wales.
 In 1981 the Churches of Christ joined.
-Thus currently (2010) the URC has sixty-eight thousand members in 1500 congregations with nearly 70 ministers (paid or unpaid).The URC is part of the national Free Churches’ Group, Churches Together in England (CTE), the World Communion of Reformed Churches (WCRC), and the World Council of Churches (WCC) amongst other organisations.
+Thus currently (2017) the URC has fifty thousand members in 1400 congregations with nearly 150 ministers (paid or unpaid).The URC is part of the national Free Churches’ Group, Churches Together in England (CTE), the World Communion of Reformed Churches (WCRC), and the World Council of Churches (WCC) amongst other organisations.
 It is well-represented at various levels of national and local civic society, and in chaplaincies, sometimes with Baptists, Methodists and others.

 The national mission statement is that we are: “Called to be God’s people, transformed by the Gospel, making a difference in today’s world.”
 The United Reformed Church meets every two years for a General Assembly, the national Council of the Church, which is composed of representatives from the thirteen synods.
 In between the national governance is in the hands of Mission Council.